 Regulation Operating Issues Compliance (Yes/No) or NA

 Capital

 Capital: Paid up capital of XXX million for non- deposit taking SACCOS, or XXX million for deposit-taking SACCOS Yes

 Capital: Yes

 Capital: Solvency >6%

 Capital:

 Asset Quality

 Asset Quality: Loan loss provisions for loans: Yes

 0-30 days = 0%

 31-90 days = 10%

 91-180 days $= 30\%$

 181-365 days = 50%

-365 + days = 100%
+365+ days = 100%

 Management

-Management:The only financial servicespermitted are savings and credit.Management: Yes.
+Management: The only financial services permitted are savings and credit.
+Yes.

-Yes
+Management: Yes

-Tanagement: SACCOS must utilize a tandardized charter of accounts Yes
+Management: SACCOS must utilize a standardized charter of accounts Yes Yes

-N lanagement: Yes
+Management: Yes

-N Ianagement: Yes.
+Management: Yes.

-N Ianagement: Yes.
+Management: Yes.
 Members of the household are recorded as part of the loan application.

-N lanagement: Yes.
+Management: Yes.

 NA.

 Yes.

 No.

-Management: Mobile money payments are llowed.
+Management: Mobile money payments are allowed.
 NA.

-N lanagement: NA.
+Management: NA.

-N lanagement: Yes.
+Management: Yes.

-M lanagement: Yes.
+Management: Yes.
 Their parent is their sole source for loans and equity & has an AML/CFT policy.

-M lanagement: NA.
+NA.

+Management:

-da Management: All SACCOS must take base line ata for social development to be able to evaluate ne effectiveness and impact of their activities.
+Management: All SACCOS must take base line data for social development to be able to evaluate the effectiveness and impact of their activities.
 Yes.

-Tanagement: SACCOS must comply with all aws on money laundering.
+Management: SACCOS must comply with all laws on money laundering.
 Yes.

-Tanagement: Must disclose amount of astallment and number of payments.
+Management: Must disclose amount of installment and number of payments.
 Yes.
 Included in loan contract

-M fanagement: Disclose the term of the loan.
+Management: Disclose the term of the loan.
 Yes.
-This is included and attached to the loan
+This is included and attached to the loan passbook.

-Management: Disclose any penalty for loans. passbook.
+Management: Disclose any penalty for loans.
 No. Never disclosed in writing.

 Earnings

 Earnings: Yes

 NA

 Earning: Yes.
-However, fees and commissions are not included in the interest rate calculation.
+However, fees and commissions are not

+included in the interest rate calculation.

 Liquidity

 Liquidity: NA.

 Liquidity: Liquidity >15% Yes